Parmenideum Philosophy Retreat at Elea Elea

 • Can it be definitively answered one day?

-• What are the philosophical implications in either of the cases of it being answered or not answered?
+• What are the philosophical implications in the case of it being answered; and in the case of it not being answered?

 • Any suggestions for an answer, however outlandish?